liyocee/pawame/django_graph/readme.md

   - When you do a `POST` to this endpoint, a random number is generated, and the graph is automatically updated

+  - To generate 100 random requests to the the random generator API as you see the graph updated, run `python test.py`